Yandex Cloud

 • assign-public-ip: Internet access to the host via a public IP address, true or false.

-• replica-priority: Host priority for assignment as a master if the primary master fails.
+• replica-priority: Host priority for promotion to master if the primary master fails.

 • --disk-type-id: Disk type.